Kitchen and Bath

 Of course, as with any such endeavour, I first took everything off the shelves and washed them down.

-To solve the problem of making a solid base for things that I wouldn’t otherwise be able to sit on the shelves, I found two clear acrylic “appetizer” trays at the dollar store.
+To solve the problem of making a solid base for things that I wouldn’t otherwise be able to sit on the shelves, I found two clear acrylic “appetizer” trays in the Dollar Tree party section.
 They’re just the right width for these shelves and blend into the background quite nicely.

 Accessorizing is the fun part.
 This covered tea light holder adds a hint of colour to one shelf.